Pull out all the stops: Textual analysis via punctuation sequences: Author and genre lists

 \texttt{"Mr Speaker, I said the honourable Member was a liar it is true and I am sorry for it.
-The honourable Member may place the punctuation where he pleases." {\normalfont\emdash{}\;Attributed to Richard Brinsley Sheridan (1751{\normalfont --}1816), responding to a rebuke from the Chair for calling a fellow Member of Parliament a liar.}} In \cref{genre-table}, we list the genres that we use in our analysis of genres.
+The honourable Member may place the punctuation where he pleases." {\normalfont\emdash{}\;Attributed to Richard Brinsley Sheridan (1751{\normalfont --}1816), responding to a rebuke from the Chair for calling a fellow Member of Parliament a liar.}} In \cref{author-table}, we list the authors that we use in our study.
+We order them based on their $\p{f}^3$ consistency, where smaller numbers indicate greater consistency.
+(See~\eqref{consistency} for the definition of ``consistency''.)
+The author order proceeds down the first column and then down the second column.
+We structure each row as follows: ``Author name (number of documents by that author in our corpus, test-set size for our experiments on the full corpus with the full set of features, author $\p{f}^3$ consistency in our corpus, author accuracy on test set)''.
+Accuracy values that are closer to $1$ indicate that we correctly assign a larger fraction of books by that author.
+(See \eqref{evaluation} for the definition of ``accuracy''.)
+The designation ``NA'' indicates that an author is not in the test set.
+We number each row in \cref{author-table} to facilitate the referencing of specific authors.
+One number references two distinct authors (with one in each column), and we increment the row number from page to page in a way that accounts for the number of authors in the second column.

+In \cref{genre-table2}, we list the genres that we use in our study.
+We order them based on their $\p{f}^3$ consistency.
+The genre order proceeds down the first column and then down the second column.
+We structure each row as follows: ``Genre (number of documents in the genre, test-set size for our experiments on the full corpus with the full set of features, author $\p{f}^3$ consistency in our corpus, genre accuracy on test set)''.
+Consistency values that are closer to $0$ correspond to genres that are more consistent, and accuracy values that are closer to $1$ indicate that we correctly assign a larger fraction of books of that author.
+We number each row in \cref{genre-table2} to facilitate the referencing of specific genres.
+One number references two distinct genres (with one in each column).